-In earlier chapters, we came up against image data, for which each example consists of a 2D grid of pixels.
-Depending on whether we’re handling black-and-white or color images, each pixel location might be associated with either one or multiple numerical values, respectively.
+In earlier chapters, we came up against image data, for which each example consists of a two-dimensional grid of pixels.
+Depending on whether we are handling black-and-white or color images, each pixel location might be associated with either one or multiple numerical values, respectively.
 Until now, our way of dealing with this rich structure was deeply unsatisfying.
-We simply discarded each image’s spatial structure by flattening them into 1D vectors, feeding them through a (fully connected) MLP.
-Because these networks invariant to the order of the features we could get similar results regardless of whether we preserve an order corresponding to the spatial structure of the pixels or if we permute the columns of our design matrix before fitting the MLP’s parameters.
+We simply discarded each image’s spatial structure by flattening them into one-dimensional vectors, feeding them through a fully-connected MLP.
+Because these networks are invariant to the order of the features, we could get similar results regardless of whether we preserve an order corresponding to the spatial structure of the pixels or if we permute the columns of our design matrix before fitting the MLP’s parameters.
 Preferably, we would leverage our prior knowledge that nearby pixels are typically related to each other, to build efficient models for learning from image data.

-Modern ConvNets, as they are called colloquially owe their design to inspirations from biology, group theory, and a healthy dose of experimental tinkering.
-In addition to their sample efficiency in achieving accurate models, convolutional neural networks tend to be computationally efficient, both because they require fewer parameters than dense architectures and because convolutions are easy to parallelize across GPU cores.
-Consequently, practitioners often apply CNNs whenever possible, and increasingly they have emerged as credible competitors even on tasks with 1D sequence structure, such as audio, text, and time series analysis, where recurrent neural networks are conventionally used.
+Modern CNNs, as they are called colloquially owe their design to inspirations from biology, group theory, and a healthy dose of experimental tinkering.
+In addition to their sample efficiency in achieving accurate models, CNNs tend to be computationally efficient, both because they require fewer parameters than fully-connected architectures and because convolutions are easy to parallelize across GPU cores.
+Consequently, practitioners often apply CNNs whenever possible, and increasingly they have emerged as credible competitors even on tasks with a one-dimensional sequence structure, such as audio, text, and time series analysis, where recurrent neural networks are conventionally used.
 Some clever adaptations of CNNs have also brought them to bear on graph-structured data and in recommender systems.

 - 6.2.
 Convolutions for Images

 - 6.3.
 Padding and Stride